Introduction and Summary

 - Did I cover the vast majority of applications that require randomness?

-- Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for unpredictable-random or statistical-random RNGs?
+- Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for cryptographic or statistical RNGs?

-- Are there certain kinds of applications that require a different kind of RNG (unpredictable-random, statistical-random, seeded, etc.) than I recommended?
+- Are there certain kinds of applications that require a different kind of RNG (cryptographic, statistical, seeded, etc.) than I recommended?

 Note that usual implementations of noise (other than cellular, value, or gradient noise) don't sample each point of the sample space more than once; rather, all the samples are generated (e.g., with an RNG), then, for colored noise, a filter is applied to the samples.